jlaumonier/mlsurvey/doc/architecture.md

 Sone datasets are defined : Iris (REF), N-class Random data (REF) based on scikit learn.
-DataSetFactory can be used to create a DataSet from the name of the dataset A DataSet can be affected to an input to feed the algorithm
+DataSetFactory can be used to create a DataSet from the name of the dataset A DataSet can be affected to an input to feed the algorithm Some parameters are defined for some datasets.
+Not all parameters defined in sckitlearn can be used

 ## Existing datasets